Bob Stewart: rose—

-Bob Stewart: To ask the Secretary of State for Foreign and Commonwealth Affairs what reports he has received of the decision by the Bosnian High Representative to suspend certain decisions taken by the Central Electoral Commission of Bosnia and Herzegovina on 24 March 2011.
+Bob Stewart: To ask the Secretary of State for Foreign and Commonwealth Affairs what recent assessment he has made of the potential for inter-ethnic conflict in Bosnia and Herzegovina.

 Bob Stewart: It is highly appropriate that we conduct this defence debate only a few hours after armed forces veterans gathered at their own private commemoration in the churchyard of Westminster Abbey, where His Royal Highness the Duke of Edinburgh was present.
 I always wear a poppy between 1 and 11 November, but I do not need to wear a poppy—it is actually on my heart.
 The date I particularly...

 Bob Stewart: The Minister is about to correct me, so I shall sit down and listen.

 Bob Stewart: I thank my right hon.
 Friend.
 I am sure that he is correct.
 However, I am not trying to give exact figures; I am merely trying to draw attention to a trend, and to suggest that our forces are top-heavy.

 Bob Stewart: I entirely agree, and I am sure that the Minister does as well.
 We must get that under control.
 Someone told me—again, the Minister probably has the figures at his fingertips—that the Army has some 1,700 lieutenant-colonels.
 If that is the case, they could man three battalions, and we have only 38 of those.
 I will not go into the same details about the Royal Air Force, but the principle...

 Bob Stewart: That is the dilemma.
 We want to encourage people to stay in the Army; we want to retain the experience of senior officers; and, in the event of something that we may not care to mention—a general war—we will require those officers to expand the Army, as my hon.
 Friend the Member for Canterbury suggested.
 As for the basing of our troops, I am still worried about where they will go when...